TANJALISHIVANIREDDY/Cepheid-Variable-Stars/README.md

 # Cepheid-Variable-Stars
-Study of Cepheid variable stars completely in new light
+Study of Cepheid variable stars completely in a new light